Directed by: Anthony Russo, Joe Russo || Produced by: Kevin Feige

 Running Time: 147 minutes

-That brings us to Captain American: Civil War (henceforth, CA3), the 13th and latest entry in the Marvel Cinematic Universe (MCU).
-While Deadpool (2016) was a much needed nut-punch of self-awareness for the superhero subgenre, and Batman v Superman: Dawn of Justice (2016) was a subversive rebuttal to the continued box office dominance of the MCU, CA3 sticks to what Marvel Studios has done best since 2008 by building quality cinematic diegeses around a cast of colorful characters, all while nailing a consistent tone around crowd-pleasing spectacle.
+Enter Captain American: Civil War (henceforth, CA3), the 13th and latest entry in the Marvel Cinematic Universe (MCU).
+While Deadpool (2016) was a much needed nut-punch of self-awareness for the superhero subgenre, and Dawn of Justice (2016) was a subversive rebuttal to the continued box office dominance of the MCU, CA3 sticks to what Marvel Studios has done best since 2008 by building quality cinematic diegeses around a cast of colorful characters, all while nailing a consistent tone around crowd-pleasing spectacle.

 What makes CA3 one of the better films in the MCU is how the film executes that tried and true Marvel formula in a single, coherent movie.
 While the satisfaction one reaps from each and every confrontation, each and every one-liner, will depend somewhat on one’s familiarity with the rest of the MCU franchise, cinematic “homework” is not necessary for appreciating CA3 as a whole because most every character, motivation, and conflict is set up and paid off within the confines of this story.